-Imagine having the advantage of targeting customers you know are ready to buy?
+Imagine having the advantage of targeting customers you know are ready to buy.

 Every business needs a good marketing strategy to be successful and profitable.
 And wouldn’t it be amazing to be able to predict your revenue growth more accurately?

-It also makes the process much easier because you’re getting the sale from those who are showing clear signs they’re ready to buy, and you’re not being too pushy for the ones who aren’t.
+- It also makes the buying process much easier because you’re getting the sale from those showing clear signs they’re ready to buy, and you’re not being too pushy for the ones who aren’t.

 The more these are catered toward you specifically, the more likely you’ll buy, especially if you’ve been searching online for a solution to a problem.

 Intent data is collected by gathering information on internet activity.
 This information is then stored in a database.